 Accessing the mountains is the central challenge as the area is managed to maintain its rugged approaches and wilderness setting, thus there are few roads, and a very limited number of trails.
 Most of the guided climbing takes place in Boston Basin, on Eldorado Peak, Mt.
 Shuksan, Mt.
 Baker, and Glacier Peak.
 Beyond these three areas lie endless opportunities for exploration of peaks that often see only a few ascents per year.

-Mountaineering 101 - Introduction to Glacier Mountaineering.
-Those planning to undertake an extended expedition might consider our Denali Prep Course.
+6-day Glacier Mountaineering Course Those planning to undertake an extended expedition might consider our Denali Prep Course.

 Forbidden Tour and can also organize custom ski descents of Mt.
 Baker and ski mountaineering courses.

 - Sahale Peak - Quien Sabe Glacier (1-2 days)